 SA Objectives Comments Ideas for mitigation

 1. Housing Failure to provide guidance on local affordable housing/ delivering a wide choice of high quality homes; and housing size, mix and choice in accordance with the Core Strategy.
-But, leaves the choice of homes to the market which may boost the supply of housing at the expense of quality.
+But, leaves the choice of homes to the market which may boost the supply of housing at the expense of quality and choice.

-2. Health May not create a shared vision with communities of the residential environment they wish to see.
-Facilitate neighbourhood planning.
+2. Health Affordable housing may not be provided, possibly resulting in poorer health outcomes for those on lower incomes as a result of lack of access to sport, recreation and healthcare facilities.

 3. Heritage Depends upon whether land is designated.

 4. Crime

 5. Social Unknown impact.

 6. Biodiversity and Green Infrastructure

 7. Environment and Landscape

 8. Natural Resources and Flooding

 9. Waste

 10. Energy and Climate Change

 11. Transport

 12. Employment Unknown impact.

 13. Innovation

 14. Economic Structure